soazcomms/soazcomms.github.io/README.md

 ### Step 5
 Each file in DSNdata/BOX is uploaded to the Box repository, in the DSNdata/ARCHIVE folder, and is deleted from DSNdata/BOX.
 Files are stored in the format DSNnnn-U_SiteName_yy.csv.
-The files in the This is intended as a permanent archive of the processed data.
+This is intended as a permanent archive of the processed data.
 ### Step 6
 A record of the file operations above is written to a running [LOG](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSNdata/RUN_LOG).
 # Visualizing data